-Invasive ductal breast cancer is diagnosed using a range of tests.
+Invasive breast cancer (NST) is diagnosed using a range of tests.
 These may include:

-- a mammogram (breast x-ray) - an ultrasound scan (using sound waves to produce an image) - a core biopsy of the breast and sometimes lymph nodes (using a hollow needle to take a sample of tissue to be looked at under a microscope - several tissue samples may be taken at the same time) - a fine needle aspiration (FNA) of the breast and sometimes lymph nodes (using a fine needle and syringe to take a sample of cells to be looked at under a microscope)
+- A mammogram (breast x-ray) - An ultrasound scan (using sound waves to produce an image) - A core biopsy of the breast and sometimes lymph nodes (using a hollow needle to take a small sample of tissue to be looked at under a microscope - several tissue samples may be taken at the same time) - A fine needle aspiration (FNA) of the breast and sometimes lymph nodes (using a fine needle and syringe to take a sample of cells to be looked at under a microscope)

 When there is a change to the skin or nipple a punch biopsy of the skin may be performed.
+This involves taking a very small cylindrical piece of tissue from the changed area.

-You can read more about these tests in our booklet Your breast clinic appointment.
+You can read more about these and other tests which may be used in our booklet Your breast clinic appointment.